 NSW Landscape & Seascape Photography

-High in the mountains, as morning fog drifted through the forest, this gnarled Antarctic beech stood firm as it has for generations.
+High in the mountains of New England National Park, as morning fog drifted through the forest, this gnarled Antarctic beech stood firm as it has for generations.
+The rainforest around Dorrigo is simply stunning.

 After my hopes for a grand seascape fizzled out, I set out in search of other frames among these crumbling basalt columns.
 I was soon mesmerised by this smaller scene where each surging wave became ignited in a golden glow.
 It’s been a valuable reminder to soak up moments as they are—not how we might long for them to be.